YousufSiddiqui/Master-Thesis/Feature Extraction/readme.txt

 Name of Quantlet: Feature Extraction

-Description: Contains for setting up clickstream data and extracting relevant graph metrics from it
+Description: Contains code for extracting features according to their type i.e: identical, maximum and unique

 Author: Yousuf Siddiqui